Empower Through Health: Healthcare

 The health center is located in Mpunde, a village in Buyende District.
 According to Empower Through Health's website, the health center has treated 57,000 patients since it opened.
 It is registered with the Ugandan Ministry of Health.
 The facility provides free mental health care and primary medical services, including nutrition programs, deliveries, and community outreach campaigns such as immunization and deworming.
 In Uganda, mental health care is severely limited, and often only available in urban regions.
 For Buyende District, a catchment area of over 400,000 people, Mpunde Health Center is the referral center for mental healthcare.

 Education

 Global Health Experiential Fellowship

-The Global Health Experiential Fellowship is a predoctoral training in global health research.
-American and Ugandan students are conducting research in Eastern Uganda.
+The Global Health Experiential Fellowship is a predoctoral training in global health research in which American and Ugandan students work together to conduct research in Eastern Uganda.
 GHEF is co-directed by researchers from Yale University and University of Washington and Ugandan public health practitioners.
 An evaluation of the program, published in SSM - Mental Health, reviewed the fellowship's outcomes and found that it strengthened cross-cultural collaboration and research capacity between Ugandan and American students.